gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 after it was fixed.
 That's pretty much what you'd expect to see for weights for the killer whale.
 Rings of color around each bone.

-The bug had to do with how `webgl.createBufferInfoFromArrays` was figuring out the number of components.
+The bug had to do with how `webglUtils.createBufferInfoFromArrays` was figuring out the number of components.
 There were cases where it ignored the one specified, tried to guess, and guessed wrong.
 Once the bug was fixed then I removed those changes to the shaders.
 Note that I left them in the code above commented out if